andybalaam/articles-how-to-write-a-programming-language/the-parser/the-parser.md

 then return a tuple representing the whole operation: ("operation", value, prev, nxt).
 This is our syntax tree for this expression.

+Side note: because we parse "everything else" and use it as the right-hand side in the operation, we handle what is normally called "operator precedence" differently from most languages.
+In Cell, there is no difference between different operators in terms of what gets evaluated first, so multiplications won't get done before additions or similar - things on the right-hand side will always be evaluated first.
+So, "2 - 3 * 4 + 5" is treated like "2 - (3 * (4 + 5))", and "a - b / c + d" is treated like "a - (b / (c + d))".

 The next elif part checks for "(", which means we are calling a function.
 The prev variable should already contain the name of the function, so we just need to find the arguments we want to pass in.
 To find the arguments, we call